vlomonaco/core50/README.md

        year={2017}
 	}

-You can find more information about the dataset and benchmark at as well as additional data to download at:
+You can find more information about the dataset/benchmark as well as additional data to download at:
 [vlomonaco.github.io/core50](http://vlomonaco.github.io/core50).

 ----------------------------------------------